-Working alongside local communities and four London boroughs, Thames21 is helping create up to four new wetlands treating at least 750 million litres of water, tackling pollution which would otherwise reach the river Lea and its tributaries.
+Working alongside local communities and four London boroughs, Thames21 is helping to create up to four new wetlands treating at least 750 million litres of water, tackling pollution which would otherwise reach the river Lea and its tributaries.

-Focused in the London boroughs of Enfield, Hackney, Haringey and Waltham Forest, the new funding builds on previous projects in the Lea Valley, including Broomfield Park wetland, created in 2019 with funding from the Coca-Cola Foundation via a water stewardship partnership between Coca-Cola, Rivers Trust and WWF.
-This project was delivered in partnership with Enfield Council and is currently being monitored.
+Focused in the London boroughs of Enfield, Hackney, Haringey and Waltham Forest, the new funding builds on previous projects in the Lea Valley, including Broomfield Park wetland.
+This was created in 2019 with funding from the Coca-Cola Foundation via a water stewardship partnership between Coca-Cola, Rivers Trust and WWF.
+This project was delivered in partnership with Enfield Council and is being monitored.
 Previous projects such as Firs Farm, Pymmes Park and Salmons Brook Healthy River Challenge have proved that these wetlands improve water quality from ‘poor’ to ‘good’ status (for some pollutants).
-The new wetlands working in combination with the existing ones will take us nearer to the goal of delivering a healthy river Lea, as they intercept and treat pollution before it reaches the river.
+The new wetlands working in combination with the existing ones will take us nearer to the goal of a healthy river Lea, as they intercept and treat pollution before it reaches the river.

 Apart from intercepting and treating pollution, wetlands have multiple benefits including slowing the flow of flood water thereby helping to protect properties from flooding.
 By storing water for longer, wetlands can help to mitigate the impact of droughts, as they help channel water to underground water supplies (aquifers) – although more research is needed to evidence this.
-Wetlands can also boost biodiversity, often transforming nature-poor amenity grassland into thriving green-blue spaces brimming with life.
+Wetlands can also boost biodiversity, often transforming nature-poor grassland into thriving green-blue spaces brimming with life.